kuvivek/drivingTheoryInGermany/README.md

 548. How can you tell when you need to bring your vehicle in for its next vehicle roadworthiness test?
 ✅ By looking at the inspection tag on the rear license plate
-❌By reading the entry in the operating manual for my vehicle
+❌ By reading the entry in the operating manual for my vehicle
 ✅ By reading the entry made in the registration certificate Part I
 **Comment**:  The inspection sticker on the rear license plate shows the month and year of the next main inspection (HU).
 The month and year of the next main
 inspection are also entered in the registration certificate part I.